Mohit-robo/Deep_Learning/Pytorch_series/README.md

 This repo contains:

-     implementing CNN, RNN, LSTM, GRU from scratch with Pytorch.
+     Implementing CNN, RNN, LSTM, GRU from scratch with Pytorch.
      Creating Dataset to train a Model.
      Data Augmentation Techniques.

-     Trainig a INstance Segmentation Network by Fine-Tuning Mask-RCNN.
+     Trainig a Instance Segmentation Network by Fine-Tuning Mask-RCNN.
+     Object Detection using YOLO.
+     Other PyTorch basic and Advance concepts.

 Future addition:

-    Object Detection using YOLOv4.

-    Object Classification.

-    Other PyTorch basic concepts.
+    NLP concepts
+    Frequent torch,torchvision errors

 In case any doubt related to concept, try directly refering to PyTorch's original Documentation.